bkoz/elk-demo/README.md

 ### Kibana

 Use the OpenShift client to deploy the Kibana container.
-The ```ELASTICSEARCH_URL``` variable gets set to the ElasticSearch Kubernetes service name.
+The ```ELASTICSEARCH_URL``` variable gets set to the ElasticSearch Kubernetes service hostname.
 This allows the Kibana pod to **discover** the ElasticSearch service.

 ```